sattpat/alexa-cookbook/tools/LocalDebugger/python/README.md

 ### 1. Download the debug run script

-[Download a copy of the script for Python](local-debugger.py) and save it to the root of your skill’s project directory.
+[Download a copy of the script for Python](local-debugger.py) and save it into your skill code project directory.
 This script will help invoke your skill code in your local environment.

 ### 2. Forward Alex requests to your skill